Deltwin/DCSB/README.md

 - Key or key combination - to play this sound
 - Volume - for this sound
 - Loop - whether or not to loop this sound

+# IMPORTANT
+If you come across any bug, something stops working or the program crashes please create issue here or to: https://t.me/DeItwin
+Include as much information as you can provide (any error messages, what stopped working, what were you doing when it happened, what version you are using...).
+Usually restarting the program/running it as an administrator helps.
+If you will remove some files (As dll or XML) the software will not start or crash.